-For administrative and point-to-point flying, an FAA flight plan may be filed or use of Air Operations internal flight following methods.
-When Administrative flights occur during the field position period, the PIC or the Land Office Aviation Duty Officer will notify the impacted dispatch center-(s).
+For administrative and point-to-point flying, a FAA flight plan or use of Air Operations internal flight following methods may be utilized.
+When administrative flights occur during the field position period, the PIC or the Land Office Aviation Duty Officer will notify the impacted dispatch center(s).
 In addition, a point-to-point flight plan may be filed with the FAA if appropriate and the flight will be tracked on DNRC internal AFF.

 Montana DNRC Air Operations performs many different and varied missions for other state agencies throughout the year.
-Because of this, the most advantageous Flight Following available for non-fire missions will be determined by the Aviation Operations Program Manager/Chief Pilot or Safety Pilot.
+Because of this, the most advantageous flight following available for non-fire missions will be determined by the Aviation Program Manager/Chief Pilot or Safety Pilot.
 The Air Operations duty officer will notify the Land Office Aviation officer if the flight occurs in their area.
 For administrative flights occurring outside the field position period (Approximately October 1st to May 31st) a FAA flight plan may be filed if appropriate and flight following will occur with DNRC internal AFF.